BH-Playz/christmas-magsafe/README.md

 brew install batt
 sudo brew services start batt
 ```
+3. Install python

 Now open the application and enter your password to run as sudo.
 And your MagSafe LED should be blinking Green and Orange!

+TO ENSURE THAT IT WON'T BE STUCK ON ORANGE/GREEN, ALWAYS STOP THE SCRIPT WITH CTRL+C.